recyclable/data-structures-and-algorithms/README.md

 aaa

-checkout a new branch is quick
+checkout a new branch is quick & simple.